 I care most about how records sound.
 It’s not common, but surface noise can sometimes be heard on coloured records.
 Most of my single colour and split coloured records don’t have surface noise.
 The one that does is half teal, half black.
 It also sounds muddy so bad quality all round.
 I don’t own any picture discs.
 I’ve read they are more likely to have problems with surface noise.
 Glow in the dark records are very likely to have surface noise.
 If colour or picture discs are your thing, use Discogs reviews to find out if the release you want has issues with surface noise.

 A great pleasure of record collecting is visiting record stores and flipping through records.
 This triggers memories and associations about the music you’re browsing.

 - Ask to check the condition (at the counter).

 When I started visiting record stores I would take records out of their sleeves and was told off by one shop owner.
 I’ve never had a problem asking to see the condition at the counter.
 Asking lets you check it’s the correct record too.
 I’ve brought home an incorrect record before.
 It’s good if the store has bright white lighting so you can clearly see the condition.
 It’s also better to hold the record in your own hands so you can make it catch the light to see scratches and spindle marks.

 - If you find something you’re interested in while browsing, hold onto it.
 You can always put it back.
 Avoid the disappointment of someone grabbing it while you’re busy browsing.

-- When buying online from Discogs, check buyer reviews of the seller.
-You want to see buyer feedback like: they accurately grade their records, and they package them well.
+- When buying second-hand records online, check buyer reviews of the seller.
+You want to see buyer feedback like: they accurately grade their records, they package them well.
 Look for absence of this feedback too.
 If a seller grades a record accurately (or conservatively) I’ll mention it in my review so other buyers can be confident in their grading.

 How to assess the condition of second-hand records